-Shrines and temples where you can experience the atmosphere of "wa" (harmony and peace) are not only in Kyoto.
+Not only are Tokyo's shrines and temples where you can experience firsthand the graceful atmosphere of "wa" (harmony and peace), but a great deal of interesting history remains there for you to discover!
 Here we introduce 10 temples you should visit when coming to Tokyo.

 Built in the year 628, Senso-ji is the oldest temple in Tokyo, standing in Asakusa, where a strong sense of the good old, traditional downtown district remains.
 It is a great spot where you can enjoy Edo culture through events, such as summer festivals, and the Battledore Fair.
 Along the street that continues straight from Kaminarimon Gate, the symbol of Asakusa, lies a row of restaurants and souvenir shops, making it enjoyable to browse as you walk.